Six Tips for Sleeping Better

 Getting enough quality sleep is one of the best things you can do for health, wellness and weight loss.
-Yet Americans are chronically sleep deprived and getting less sleep as the years go by.
+Yet Americans are chronically sleep-deprived and getting less sleep as the years go by.
 Better sleep can affect every aspect of your life so it's worth exploring how to get more and higher quality sleep.
 Below are our best tips for better sleep, updated for 2022.

 How Much Do Americans Sleep?

 In 2009 the National Sleep Foundation (NSF), a U.S. nonprofit group reported that 20 percent of the 1,000 people polled got 6 hours of sleep or less.
 This is compared to 13 percent in 2001.
 Only 28 percent reported getting 8 hours or more (the recommended minimum) which is down from 38 percent in 2011.
 About 16 percent reported sleep being disturbed by financial concerns.

 Chronic sleep deprivation causes cognitive impairment, poor quality of life, injuries and illness.
 Lack of sleep is associated with increased risk for stroke, heart attack, obesity and other illnesses.

 In another report published in March 2018, the National Sleep Foundation found that lack of good sleep health prevents us from getting things done each day and that only 10 percent of American adults prioritize sleep over other things.

 There are many reasons for lack and quality of sleep.
 One of the most prevalent is stress.
 If worry and anxiety are getting in the way of your sleep, I have six tips specific to stress and anxiety-related sleep problems that may help.